-SELECT BOOK CHANNEL
+SELECT BOOK PLATFORM

 For 180 days, Aldo resided in Langfang (Hebei province) with locals at Yang Guang Jae Hue, a community that doesn’t have a street address and is unknown on Google Maps.
 In July 2013, five days after his commencement ceremony from graduate school, he was on an airplane to the People's Republic of China (PRC).
 Aldo worked for a Chinese corporation and was an English teacher at a five-employee startup.
 Also, he traveled to cities throughout the country, which included Langfang, Tianjin, Shijiazhuang, Beijing, and Shanghai.